sabya-in/compiler-construction/README.md

 	returnvoid <any_arbitrary_int_value>;\
 }

+##### NOTE: The compiler's lexicon is not like C we need to provide a return type with any values even for Void but it is ignored and returns void like C

 All multiline changes are within opening and closing comments :  /*Sabyasachi.mondal@stud.th-deg.de*/ and single line changes have single comment (same comment) on right hand side.